abhishekchak52/QDW2025/README.md

 # Quantum Device Design Workshop 2025: Superconducting Qubits

-A repository for LFL Lab's workshop materialas for the [QDW](https://qdw-ucla.squarespace.com/) workshop at UCLA 2020.
+A repository for LFL Lab's workshop materialas for the [QDW](https://qdw-ucla.squarespace.com/) 2025 workshop at UCLA.

 ## Software Requirements